 An effective range of AI-driven devices will work to line up a comprehensive range of solutions for an optimal in-flight experience.
 ML advances will bring a range of AI capabilities to the next generation flights, from determining which part of an aircraft requires maintenance to applying intelligent automation to reduce operating costs.

-HARMAN has ventured into various fields of AI and emerging tech development, from connected cars to insight-led, IoT applications for healthcare.
+HARMAN has ventured into various fields of AI and emerging tech development, from connected cars to insight-led, IoT applications for healthcare management solutions.
 But now, we are spearing ahead with the right kind of approach vested in AI and ML, backed strongly by effective analysis, to deliver next-gen solutions.

 The future is now, and it is powered by emerging tech.
 Let’s talk, collaborate and use technology like never seen before.
 You could get in touch with me by writing to us here or on LinkedIn/Twitter.